CLICK ON THE LINED OPTION BOX ON LEFT HAND SIDE FOR OTHER PAGES ON THIS WEBSITE AND THEN PAGE DOWN FOR PICTURES ON THIS PAGE)

 SYLVANIA WILDERNESS: There is the Ottawa National Forest but also the Sylvania Wilderness Area is a national forest with 21,000 acres of virgin forests and 36 unspoiled lakes (Sylvania Wilderness Area is closed to motor boats on most lakes, but it is available to the public for canoeing, picnicking, hiking, fishing, swimming, snowshoeing, skiing, etc.).
 Great lake for swimming at Clark Lake in the Sylvania Wilderness area (and there are some others).
 Sylvania Wilderness Area is just east of the cabin off of Highway 2, down Thousand Island Lake Road, and then to your left is the entrance with parking, etc.

-SKIING: Cross country ski trails just east of cabin by Sylvania by town of Watersmeet, by Sylvania Wilderness.
+SKIING, SKIJOURING & SNOWSHOEING: Cross country ski trails just east of cabin by Sylvania by town of Watersmeet, by Sylvania Wilderness.
 Ski rentals also available.
 Warming area and more.
-Some other cross country ski trails listed on the Winter website (listed on this page).
+Some other cross country ski trails listed on the Winter website (see below).
+Skijouring and snowshoeing information also on this Winter website for cabin.
 Downhill skiing to the west and east of the cabin, great day trip.

 RENTAL EQUIPMENT IN AREA: Snowmobiles-All Terrain Vehicles-paddleboards-fishing boats-pontoon boats-canoes-kayaks-bikes-snowshoes, cross country skiis, etc. Snowmobile-fourwheeler, etc. dealership in Watersmeet for parts, mechanic, clothes.
 Some other dealers south of Watersmeet and just northwest of Watersmeet.
-See other cabin websites for listings of dealers such as the Winter website for the cabin.
+See other cabin websites for listings of dealers.

 MAPS, MAPBOOKS, INFORMATION: Great map of the chain in the cabin showing other boat landings on Cisco Chain of Lakes.
 Mapbooks in the cabin showing other National Forest Lakes, Lake Gogebic, MI Trale (trails, rivers, more) and more.